behrica/opencpu-clj/doc/endpoints.md

 ## The R object API
 endpoint | supported | description
 ----------|-----------|------------
-../R/|yes|	List R objects in this package or session.
+../R/|yes, via "packge"|	List R objects in this package or session.
-../data/|yes|	List data objects in a package.
+../data/|yes,via "package"|	List data objects in a package.
-../{R or data}/{object}|yes(calling R function)|	Read object in default format.
+../{R or data}/{object}|yes|	Read object in default format.
 If object is a function, it can be called using HTTP POST.
 ../{R or data}/{object}/{format}|yes|	Retrieve an R object in a particular output format (see section on output formats).

 ##The R session API